PavanRangani/docs/docs/prd/banking/funding-account.md

 ### System Rule
 - Can be edited anytime.
 - Only active funding account Check Writing details can be edited.
-- If `Check Writing` & `EFTPS` has data and user switches OFF, System will removed the its data.
+- If `Check Writing` & `EFTPS` has data and user switches OFF, System will remove the its data.

 ### UX Rule
 - Edit icon is not shown for Dispose banking account.
-- Shows proper message when `Check Writing` switch is OFF.
+- Shows proper message when `Checkwriting` switch is OFF.
 [See this](https://drive.google.com/file/d/1kdjRxmmzJWRSBi7IHKGZkf-Teu7AiiVN/view?usp=drive_link)
-- Shows proper message when `EFTPS` switch is OFF.
+- Shows proper message when the `EFTPS` switch is OFF.
 [See this](https://drive.google.com/file/d/1WD9-YR2-3Wlq7QuZ9wBWEVAZy_0u2o1o/view?usp=drive_link)

 ### UI Rule
 - Message when `Check Writing` is OFF: `Check Writing is currently disabled.
-You can enable it through above switch`
+You can enable it through the above switch`
 - Message when `EFTPS` is OFF: `EFTPS is currently disabled.
-You can enable it through above switch`
+You can enable it through the above switch`
 - [Edit Check writing](https://drive.google.com/file/d/1Yrro0ICuzmBeLTVCYXViTkfb9caVUhhx/view?usp=drive_link)